-Once your eligibility to receive Ministry of Health funded disability support services has been confirmed, one of our Outcome Planners will contact you to arrange a suitable time, date and place for a meeting to develop your Outcome Plan.
+Once your eligibility to receive Ministry of Health funded disability support services has been confirmed, one of our dedicated outcome planners will contact you to arrange a suitable time, date and place for a meeting to develop your Outcome Plan.
 You are welcome to invite other people to this meeting if you wish, including members of your family/whanau, people who are currently providing services for you, and any others who are important members of your network of ‘natural’ support.

 If English is your second language or you are deaf we will arrange a professional interpreter to also be present at the meeting.

 If you wish to have cultural support at the meeting we can arrange this for you.